Fidomi/ailleur-rest-API/README.md

 **GET /survey/**

-The route to get the survey
+The route to get the survey.
 It returns an array with all the questions of the survey.

 | Request Example              | Response Example                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |